thephoeron/LLTHW/book/1-01-02-more-detail.md

 # Lisp in More Detail

-> "A skillful Artist in shapes and appearances does no more than necessary to create His effect."
-> <footer>Robert A. Heinlein, <em>Job: A Comedy of Justice</em></footer>

 *Revision Note:* This exercise needs to be split up into an exercise per section.

 ## The REPL